Management's Discussion and Analysis of Financial Condition and Results of Operations

 More than half of the company's revenue is derived from operations outside of the United States, and the company is subject to the risks of doing business internationally.
 More than half of the company's total revenue is derived from international operations.
 The risks of doing business internationally include foreign currency exchange rate fluctuations, currency restrictions and devaluations, changes in political or economic conditions, trade protection measures, import or export licensing requirements, multiple and possibly overlapping and conflicting tax laws, new tax legislation, weaker intellectual property protections in some jurisdictions and additional legal and regulatory compliance requirements applicable to businesses that operate internationally, including the Foreign Corrupt Practices Act and non-U.S. laws and regulations.

 Financial market conditions may inhibit the company's ability to access capital and credit markets to address its liquidity needs.
-The capital and credit markets have experienced volatility and disruption.
 Financial market conditions may impact the company's ability to borrow, to refinance its outstanding debt, or to utilize surety bonds, letters of credit, foreign exchange derivatives and other financial instruments the company uses to conduct its business.
-Although the company intends to use cash on hand to address its liquidity needs, its ability to do so assumes that its operations will continue to generate sufficient cash.
+Although the company primarily uses cash on hand to address its liquidity needs, its ability to do so assumes that its operations will continue to generate sufficient cash.

 The company's services or products may infringe upon the intellectual property rights of others.
 The company cannot be sure that its services and products do not infringe on the intellectual property rights of third parties, and it may have infringement claims asserted against it or against its clients.
 These claims could cost the company money, prevent it from offering some services or products, or damage its reputation.

 Pending litigation could affect the company's results of operations or cash flow.
-There are various lawsuits, claims, investigations and proceedings that have been brought or asserted against the company, which arise in the ordinary course of business, including actions with respect to commercial and government contracts, labor and employment, employee benefits, environmental matters and intellectual property.
+There are various lawsuits, claims, investigations and proceedings that have been brought or asserted against the company, which arise in the ordinary course of business, including actions with respect to commercial and government contracts, labor and employment, employee benefits, environmental matters, intellectual property and non-income tax and employment compensation in Brazil.
 See Note 14 of the Notes to Consolidated Financial Statements for more information on litigation.
 The company believes that it has valid defenses with respect to legal matters pending against it.
-Litigation is inherently unpredictable, however, and it is possible that the company's results of operations or cash flow could be affected in any particular period by the resolution of one or more of the legal matters pending against it.
+Litigation is inherently unpredictable, however, and it is possible that the company's results of operations or cash flow could be materially affected in any particular period by the resolution of one or more of the legal matters pending against it.

-The company believes that its ability to use its U.S. federal net operating loss carryforwards and other tax attributes is limited.
+The company believes that its ability to use its U.S. federal net operating loss carryforwards and other tax attributes may be limited.
 Internal Revenue Code Sections 382 and 383 provide annual limitations with respect to the ability of a corporation to utilize its net operating loss (as well as certain built-in losses) and tax credit carryforwards, respectively (Tax Attributes), against future U.S. taxable income, if the corporation experiences an "ownership change."
 In general terms, an ownership change may result from transactions increasing the ownership of certain stockholders in the stock of a corporation by more than 50 percentage points over a three-year period.
 The company regularly monitors ownership changes (as calculated for purposes of Section 382).
-Based on currently available information, the company believes that an ownership change occurred as of January 2011 for purposes of the rules described above.
-Moreover, any future transaction or transactions and the timing of such transaction or transactions could trigger an additional ownership change under Section 382.
+Based on currently available information, the company believes that an ownership change may have occurred during 2011, for purposes of the rules described above.
+However, the final determination of whether an ownership change has occurred is currently subject to a number of discretionary tax rules and final reporting by shareholders.
+Moreover, any future transaction or transactions and the timing of such transaction or transactions could trigger additional ownership changes under Section 382.

-As a result of the ownership change, utilization of the company's Tax Attributes will be subject to an estimated overall annual limitation determined in part by multiplying the total aggregate market value of the company's common stock immediately preceding the ownership change by the applicable long-term tax-exempt rate (which is 4.10% for January 2011), possibly subject to increase based on the built-in gain if any, in the company's assets at the time of the ownership change.
+In the event of an ownership change, utilization of the company's Tax Attributes will be subject to an estimated overall annual limitation determined in part by multiplying the total adjusted aggregate market value of the company's common stock immediately preceding the ownership change by the applicable long-term tax-exempt rate, possibly subject to increase based on the built-in gain, if any, in the company's assets at the time of the ownership change.
 Any unused annual limitation may be carried over to later years.
 Future U.S. taxable income may not be fully offset by existing Tax Attributes, if such income exceeds the company's annual limitation.
 However, based on presently available information and the existence of tax planning strategies, currently the company does not expect to incur a cash tax liability in the near term.
-The company maintains a full valuation allowance against the realization of all U.S. deferred tax assets as well as certain foreign deferred tax assets in excess of deferred tax liabilities.
+The company maintains a full valuation allowance against the realization of all U.S. as well as certain foreign deferred tax assets in excess of deferred tax liabilities.